-TBPM: Does your involvement in multiple charitable organizations inspire your peers to also step up for causes and missions?
+Julie Tingley: Have you found that your involvement in multiple charitable organizations has inspired your peers to also step up for causes and missions they align with?
 Who inspires you?

-Noah Cheong: Math has always been a favorite subject of mine and I really enjoy the problem-solving aspect of calculus.
+Noah Cheong: In school, one of my favorite classes is calculus.
+Math has always been a favorite subject of mine and I really enjoy the problem-solving aspect of calculus.
 I have a wonderful teacher who teaches the content effectively and is always patient when questions are asked.
 Outside of school, I run track.
 My two main events are the 200m and 400m sprints.
 I enjoy the sport because of the discipline it takes and the kind people I’ve met in the track community.
-My high school coach values honesty, respect and responsibility.
+My high school coach values honesty, respect, and responsibility.

-Noah Cheong: I love the variety of sports, the beaches, the restaurants and the bay itself.
-My family and I love going to Lightning games together and fishing in the bay.
+Noah Cheong: My favorite part of growing up in Tampa Bay is that there is so much it has to offer.
+I love the variety of sports, the beaches, the restaurants, and the bay itself.
+My family and I love going to the Lightning games together and fishing in the bay.
 We also enjoy traveling and making new memories.
-Another favorite activity of ours is spending time with our two dogs, Nala and Luna.
+Another favorite activity of ours is spending time with our two dogs: Nala and Luna.

 Originally published in December 2022 of Tampa Bay Parenting Magazine.